jsconf/2018.jsconf.eu/contents/news/warm-up-events.md

 If you're in Berlin on Friday, [consider going to CSSconf EU.](https://2018.cssconf.eu/)

-## Friday June 1st, JSConf EU Pre Party, 21:00
+## Friday June 1st, JSConf EU Warm Up, 21:00

 We're joining the CSSconf EU after-party for a chill night before JSConf EU.